Hiram Chiropractic Care for Shoulder Pain

 Injuries to the upper extremity from motor vehicle accidents or falls often require treatment from a chiropractor.
 We hope to help our patients become active participants in their care and work with clients on a plan of care that will best help them and suits their individual needs.

-What to Expect from a Chiropractic Adjustment
+What to Expect from a Chiropractic Adjustment for Shoulder Pain

 When you see a chiropractor for your pain, they will first examine your shoulder.
 Next, they will check to see if you have any apparent injuries, such as a dislocated joint.
 Also, they will make sure that there are no evident signs of damage.
 Finally, the Chiropractor will usually conduct a manual examination to determine what’s causing the pain.